aiddata/geo-datasets/kubernetes/dev/README.md

 7. Set "geodata" as our default namespace using `kubectl`.
    To work with the newly-created resources in Kubernetes, set your kubectl context use the same namespace.
-   If you decided to use a different namespace when running `helm install` above, adjust this command accordingly.
+   If you decided to use a different namespace when running `helm install` below, adjust this command accordingly.
    ```shell
    kubectl config set-context --current --namespace=geodata
    ```